 Many of us have a knowledge gap when it comes to money matters.
-We hear terms such as stocks, shares, equity, investments, saving funds etc. bandied around in the news, giving the financial world a complex illusion.
-Unless it’s a subject you’ve studied, been shown or delved into yourself, you can end up feeling like a little fish in an ocean.
+We hear terms such as stocks, shares, equity, investments, saving funds etc., which if unfamiliar, give the financial world a complex illusion.
+Unless it’s a subject you’ve studied, been shown or delved far into the subject yourself, you can end up feeling like a little fish in an ocean.
 As such we’re seemingly storing our savings in little to no yield accounts or not saving at all.
-However, there’s never been a better or more pertinent time to review your financial assets and finding ways to invest and grow your money.
-We talk to the experts at Hargreaves Lansdown for some advice on how to invest.

-We did some research recently, that found that most women don’t invest regularly.
+During some research we conducted recently, we found that most women don’t invest regularly.
 When we asked why, the most common answer – given by almost half of all the women we surveyed – was that they didn’t have enough knowledge.
 It’s hardly surprising: it’s not as if we all went to our investment lessons at school, or find ourselves regularly bringing it up over coffee with our friends.
 Fortunately, the subject isn’t as complex or as difficult as you might think.
+To help us better understanding investing our money, we talk to the experts at Hargreaves Lansdown for some advice on how we can get started.

 Should I be investing?